andwn/cave-story-md/doc/DIFFERENCES.md

  - EggX and EggX2 are the same PXM with the tileset split into 2.
  - TSC are converted to a custom [bytecode](../tools/tscomp/tscomp.c).
  - The game is using the Aeon Genesis English translation.
 I have no plans on supporting other languages, but might if I get bored one day.
- - One line of text has been edited for length (Silver Locket description).
+ - Some bits of text (mainly item descriptions and credits text) have been edited to reduce length